1st Edition

 by Routledge

-This book offers a philosophical analysis of the environmental crisis in the Sundarbans, drawing upon phenomenological narratives and dominant place-making narratives to consider the root cause of the crisis.
+This book offers a philosophical analysis of the environmental crisis in the Indian Sundarbans, drawing upon phenomenological narratives.
+It nuances the present understanding of the crisis by introducing plurality in our metaphysical understanding of the environment and epistemological understanding of the human–environment relationship.

-The book’s phenomenological depth and theoretical clarity will elicit deep interest from within academia and among practitioners working in environmental studies, philosophy, human ecology, and island studies.
+The book’s phenomenological depth and engaged philosophical framework will elicit deep interest from within academia and among practitioners who are working in environmental studies, philosophy, human ecology, and island studies.
 The convergence of conceptual understandings and field narratives will also draw the interest of research students working in correlated fields.

 Biography

-Kalpita Bhar Paul is an assistant professor of Environmental Studies and Philosophy at Krea University, India.
+Kalpita Bhar Paul is Assistant Professor of Philosophy at BML Munjal University, India.
 She began her career as an NGDO practitioner and then joined academia to bring her field experience to academic scholarship.
 Her work has been widely published in international journals and edited volumes, and she is an associate editor of the Environmental Values Journal.